embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 The `ToBytes` trait has been added to support conversion of colors into byte arrays.

+### Sub draw targets

+The `DrawTargetExt` trait is introduced to allow a translated, cropped or clipped sub-area of a `DrawTarget` to be drawn to.

+`DrawTargetExt` is implemented for `DrawTarget`.

+Please search for `DrawTargetExt` on <https://docs.rs/embedded-graphics> for usage examples.

 ## For display driver authors

 `DrawTarget` now uses an associated type for the target color instead of a type parameter.